vega/vega-lite/.github/PULL_REQUEST_TEMPLATE.md

+<Add Issue Number Here> (Say "Fix" if the PR fixes an issue)

 Please:
-- [ ] Make your pull request atomic, fixing one issue at a time unless there are multiple relevant issues that would not make sense in isolation.
-For the latter case, please make atomic commits so we can easily review each issue.
+- [ ] Make the PR atomic (Fix one issue at a time.
+If there are multiple relevant issues that must be fixed together, please make atomic commits so we can easily review each issue.)
-  - Please add new commit(s) when addressing comments, so we can see easily the new changeset (instead of the whole changeset).
-- [ ] Provide a test case & update the documentation under `site/docs/`
-- [ ] Make lint and test pass.
-(Run `yarn test`.
-If your change affects Vega outputs of some examples, re-run `yarn build` and run `yarn build:example EXAMPLE_NAME` to re-compile a specific example or `yarn build:examples` to re-compile all examples.)
-- [ ] Rebase onto the latest `master` branch.

 - [ ] Provide a concise title that we can copy to our release note.
   - Use imperative mood and present tense.
   - Mention relevant issues. (e.g., `#1`)

-- [ ] Look at the whole changeset as if you're a reviewer yourself.
-This will help us focus on catching issues that you might not notice yourself.
-(For a work-in-progress PR, you can add "[WIP]" prefix to the PR's title.
-When the PR is ready, you can then remove "[WIP]" and add a comment to notify us.)
+- [ ] Make lint and test pass.
+(Run `yarn test`)

+- [ ] Use draft PR to review your PR first before submitting (https://github.blog/2019-02-14-introducing-draft-pull-requests/)

+- [ ] Rebase onto the latest `master` branch

+- For new features
+  - [ ] Add unit tests
+  - [ ] Update the documentation under `site/docs/` (and add examples)

 Pro-Tip: https://medium.com/@greenberg/writing-pull-requests-your-coworkers-might-enjoy-reading-9d0307e93da3 is a nice article about writing a nice pull request.